Gluten-Free Restaurants in Central, East & South Austin

 It is so exciting to have so many places with incredible gluten-free options in this awesome town.
 Hope this guide helps you find new favorites or some hidden gems.

+ATX Cocina is one of my absolute favorite gluten-free restaurants in Austin.
 Located downtown overlooking the lake, this venue is beautiful and the service is wonderful.
 Plus valet parking is available.
 The kitchen is entirely gluten-free!
 The delicious corn tortillas are made from non-GMO heirloom corn sourced from Mexico.
 They take traditional Mexican dishes and elevate them with modern chef techniques while also focusing on natural and clean ingredients.

 Pictured above is the decadent barbacoa beef short-rib served with corn tortillas.
 I also highly recommend the salsa sampler, guacamole, verduras (brussels sprouts, verde chorizo, green mole), and smashed papas bravas (smoked chili aioli, fried herbs, lime).
 The tamales and empanadas served during happy hour a must try as well!